 Thankfully you have ended up at this page where you will get the correct information, individualised for your dog and yourself.
 Owning a puppy is not easy, and this is perhaps the number one mistake many new puppy owners make; they didn’t realise it would be this hard!!
 Don’t worry; it isn’t once you have the correct information and structure in place.

 With the proper support, the experience of welcoming a new puppy into your house will be more enjoyable for both the puppy and your family.
 Muttley Solutions offers puppy training classes on a one-to-one basis at our training facility in Merley.
 We have a flexible booking system.
 You don’t need sessions every week like traditional puppy training classes as I need you to practice.

 When should I start puppy training classes?

-Critical learning phase in puppy training
+What is the Critical learning phase in puppy training

-Regardless of the age of your puppy Muttley Solutions can offer you an affordable package for the service you get.
+Regardless of the age of your puppy, Muttley Solutions can offer you an affordable package for the service you get.
 I offer no magic solution and will be realistic from the outset.
-As with all aspects of dog training you get out what you put in!!
+As with all aspects of dog training, you get out what you put in!!

 Training in The Live Environment

 At Muttley Solutions, your first training sessions will take place in your home up to the magic 12 weeks.
 This is an excellent opportunity to put a communication channel between you and the puppy to know when they are doing the right thing.
 The training at this stage is not about the dog.
 It is about getting the techniques right to provide proactive leadership and structure for the puppy.
 They already know what to do; I need you to do it right.